AndrewNolte/vscode-system-verilog/CONFIG.md

 - `verilog.includes`: array = []

-    Include Paths for tools
+    Include paths to pass as -I to tools

+- `verilog.moduleGlobs`: array = []

+    Globs for finding verilog modules, interfaces, and packages for use with the common -y flag

+- `verilog.includeGlobs`: array = []

+    Globs for finding verilog include files (typically svh), used for definition providing.
+If set to [], it will source from verilog.includes

-- `verilog.directory`: string = ""
+- `verilog.excludeGlob`: string = ""

-    The directory containing all hardware files
+    Globs to exclude files

 - `verilog.lint.slang.runAtFileLocation`: boolean = false